Biochemical diseases are genetic diseases that affect one of the biochemical processes in the human body.

 The development of the disease may vary from an acute neonatal onset and early lethal outcome to chronic and slowly progressing.
 Mostly these diseases occur in infancy and early childhood, but sometimes they occur later in life and even in adulthood.

-Most biochemical diseases affect the brain and a number of conditions lead to mental retardation, developmental delay, behavioral problems, neurologic handicap, and/or epilepsy.
+Most biochemical diseases affect the brain and a number of conditions lead to mental retardation, developmental delay, behavioural problems, neurologic handicap, and/or epilepsy.
 Treatment of nervous system manifestations is the greatest challenge.

 Every year a number of new diseases are recognized and new treatment strategies are developed.
 Sometimes problems arising with a single patient lead to new research projects and findings that benefit patients with rare biochemical diseases as well as patients with other more frequent conditions.